About

 THE COURSES

-- identifying the Key or Root Scale
+- either identifying the Key or Root Scale

-Both require extensive knowledge of Music Theory.
+Both require extensive knowledge of music theory.

-But the INTRODUCTORY LEVEL COURSE overcomes this by using:
+But now the INTRODUCTORY LEVEL COURSE overcomes this by using:

-- a simple ‘Box’ method (based on Modes)
+- a simple Box method (based on Modes)

-- beginning with an easy Scale Shape of four Notes on the E and B strings only
+- beginning with an easy Scale Shape of four notes on the e and b strings only

-- just the first chord is needed to locate the Scale Position on the fretboard
+- just the first chord is needed to locate the scale position on the fretboard

 - Secondary Dominant